Breast Lift (Mastopexy)

-A breast lift, also known as a Mastopexy, is a procedure done to improve sagging or drooping breasts.
-Breast sagging or drooping, also called breast ptosis, have multiple factors contributing to this very common issue.
+A breast lift, also known as mastopexy, is a procedure to improve sagging or drooping breasts.
+This is called breast ptosis.
 Women may experience sagging breasts as well as deflated breasts.
 This can include losing breast volume and may lead to just sagging “empty” skin.
+There are multiple factors contributing to this very common issue.

 Factors which may contribute to sagging breasts include: